Jbleezy/BO1-Reimagined/README.md

 * Monkey ambient sounds go away once all the powerups currently on the map have been picked up by monkeys
 * Fixed a bug where Monkeys would not go after a powerup that spawned at the same time or almost the same time as another powerup
 * Monkeys now wait .5 seconds to spawn instead of a random amount between 0 and 1 second
+* Grenades thrown back by monkeys will no longer damage the player that threw the grenade if they have PHD Flopper

 ### Napalm
 * Kills from napalm explosion or flames count for the player who killed the napalm or the player who triggered the napalm